Transitive Group Actions: (IM)PRIMITIVITY and Semiregular Subgroups: -invariant partitions from linear actions

-We now examine the partition $\Delta_{\lm}$ of (\ref{eq:lineargtriple}).
-Since $\Delta_{\lm}$ is not readily at hand, we introduce certain auxiliary partitions of $\{1,\dots,m\}$ which are easier to compute, and, as it will become clear shortly, they all have $\Delta_{\lm}$ as a refinement.
-Hence their intersection gives at least some information about $\Delta_{\lm}$, the more so when the former is close to the identity partition.
+We now examine the partition $\Delta_\lm$.
+Since $\Delta_\lm$ is not readily at hand, we introduce certain auxiliary partitions of $\{1,\dots,m\}$ which are easier to compute, and, as it will become clear shortly, they all have $\Delta_{\lm}$ as a refinement.
+Hence their intersection gives at least some information about $\Delta_{\lm}$, the more so when the former is `close' to the trivial partition $\Delta_I$ consisting of singletons, and giving no information if this intersection is the partition $\Delta_U$ consisting of the whole set.